HOME

 Scott 493 Scott 496 Scott 497

-HUNGARY, 1935, the 3rd centenary of the founding of the University, Scott 492-497
+HUNGARY, 1935, the tercentenary of the founding of the university, Scott 492-497

-Cardinal Pazmany founded a Jesuit university in 1635, the first faculty of which was the faculty of theology.
+Cardinal Peter Pazmany founded a Jesuit university in 1635, the first faculty of which was the Faculty of Theology.
 There is some confusion about the name of the school.
 It was founded in Nagyszombat (now Trnava, Slovakia), and so Czechoslovakia honors it as the University of Trnava.
 At the Suppression in 1773 it passed out of Jesuit hands and moved in 1777 to Buda to become the University of Buda.
 In 1784 it moved across the Danube and became the University of Pest.
 From 1921 until 1950 this University of Budapest was known as Peter Pazmany University.
 In 1950 it was renamed Eötvös Loránd University.
-In 1950 the original theology faculty separated from the University and, having become a full university itself in 1992, lays claims to the heritage of Cardinal Pazmany by calling itself Peter Pazmany Catholic University.
-Pázmány's image by Hans Temple shows him between two other Jesuits signing the document that founded the University.
+In 1950 the original theology faculty separated from the university and, having become a full university itself in 1992, lays claims to the heritage of Cardinal Pazmany by calling itself Peter Pazmany Catholic University.
+Pázmány's image by Hans Temple shows him between two other Jesuits signing the document that founded the university.

 Scott 1857 Scott 1857 imperf

-HUNGARY, 1969, the 300th anniversary of the Law Faculty, Scott 1857
+HUNGARY, 1967, the 300th anniversary of the Faculty of Law, perf & imperf, Scott 1857

 Scott 2089

-The lowest value portrays Jakab József Winterl (1739-1809), author of Index horti botanici Universitatis Hungaricae: quae Pestini est [Index of the Botanical Garden of the University of Hungary at Budpest] who is not known to have been a Jesuit.
+The lowest value portrays Jakab József Winterl (1739-1809), author of Index horti botanici Universitatis Hungaricae: quae Pestini est [Index of the Botanical Garden of the University of Hungary at Budapest] who is not known to have been a Jesuit.

 Scott 2917 Scott 2917 imperf

-HUNGARY, 1985, 350th anniversary of Eötvös Loránd University as it is now called, Scott 2917
+HUNGARY, 1985, 350th anniversary of Eötvös Loránd University as it is now called, perf & imperf, Scott 2917

-Scott 2544
+Scott 4148

 Scott 3724e